colegrigsby/waterlock-local-auth-1/README.md

 ## Validate User
-Create a ValidateToken and attach it to an auth.
-The creation of a token will send an email to the user.
-The link created does an HTTP `GET` to `/auth/validate` will invoke the validation process by checking the given token, and then log the user in.
+An HTTP `GET` to `/auth/validate` will invoke the validation process and send the user an email to validate from.